Gozala/workspace/pages/DID routing.md

-- I have captured some thoughts here
+- I have captured some thoughts on embedding DID routing info in UCANs https://hackmd.io/@gozala/ucan-routing -